moranthomas/ImmunoBlockVue/README.md

-# Building a simple Ethereum DApp with Vue, uPort, Web3 and Ganache
+# Ethereum DApp with Vue, uPort, Web3, IPFS and Ganache

-Source code Ethereum Developer Meetup 6 - Works with Node version 10
+Source code for ImmunoBlock project as part of the gitcoin Beyond Blockchain hackathon

 ## Project setup
 ```